Morality is not something innate or something that evolution programmed into us.

 So the question again: Why be good as an atheist?

 You have a clear incentive to do the opposite.
 By doing “unethical” things (as generally agreed upon culturally), you could increase your own standing, get more money, or generally be more successful in this life.
-Which is all you have.
-Life is all there is.
+Which is all you have under this belief; earthly life is supposedly all there is.

 So your objective should be to increase your happiness to the maximum during this life.
 That is the incentive.

-And morality is clearly negotiable.
+And under this mindset, morality is clearly negotiable.
 Something one person finds ethical may not be ethical for the next, as secularism indicates.

 So, why not just throw the morals/ethics completely out the window?